LDP EXPERIENCE—YEAR 2

 There are lots of classes at Owen that teach leadership skills, like Leading Teams and Organizations (LTO).
 These classes are part of the curriculum, and while often LDP partners with them, they are not part of LDP.

 The LDP resources are very accessible.
-Anyone who wants to participate can.
-There is no limit to the number of students who can participate in the Individual, Shared or Flex Approach in Year 1.
-Some of the programming in Year 2 can be space limited based on the format or room location, as is true for some of the outside speaking engagements.
+Anyone who wants to participate can if you sign up by the deadline.
+There is no limit to the number of students who can participate in the Individual or Flex Approach in Year 1, or in Year 2.
+There may be some supplemental speakers or programming that are space limited based on the format or room location.
 But in general, the opportunities are accessible and open to all.